SPARQL-Anything/PySPARQL-Anything/README.md

 C:\Users\aUser\AppData\Local\Programs\Python\Python310\Lib\site-packages
 ```

-Open the command prompt with the current working directory set to the main folder of a SPARQL Anything project.

 ###### USAGE

 1) Open the command prompt with the current working directory set to the main folder of a SPARQL Anything project.